 The choice of features regarding these items are up to the implementer.
 However, proposals should include a statement on the expected numbers.

-Fast connection setup scheme

-This is relevant for the close proximity use case only.
-However the consideration of this feature is not part of the amendment developed in this TG.
-The fast connection setup will be developped in the parallel running TG 3e.

 Security mechanisms

 Proposals should indicate how security can be integrated, supporting both MAC security and Authentication/Key Management.
 Diffentiation may be made between